gregpuzzles1/Photomosaic/README.md

 - **Language:** Python
 - **Working solution:** `photomosaic-2025-03.py`
-- **Tile set:** Uses the `dali` directory of small photos as input.
-There are several other directories for tiling options available in the repo.
+- **Tile set:** Original assignment uses the `dali` directory of small photos as input.
+There are several other directories for tiling options available in the repo from other experiments.

 ## Assignment Instructions